Buried WWII bomb closes London airport

 Operations to remove the bomb are ongoing.
 The Royal Navy implemented the 214-meter exclusion zone to "ensure that the ordnance can be safely dealt with whilst limiting any risk to the public," according to Met Police.

-The London City Airport is an international airport located in the Newham Borough of East London.
+London City Airport is an international airport located in the Newham Borough of East London.
 The area was heavily industrial and highly populated during WWII.
 The Royal Docks, where the runways are now located, was a main entry point on the Thames River for goods and commerce.

 The airport, which is much smaller than London's Heathrow Airport, caters to business travelers heading to destinations in the UK, Europe and the United States.